Availibility of migrant workers for spring harvest uncertain

 Food and agriculture workers have been consistently designated as essential under Gov. Gretchen Whitmer’s executive orders.
 What that means for migrant workers and the agriculture industry is still unclear.

-The Michigan Department of Agriculture recently sent a survey to agriculture employers to gain insight for an forthcoming executive order addressing this issue.
+The Michigan Department of Agriculture recently sent a survey to agriculture employers to gain insight for a forthcoming executive order addressing this issue.

 Mason and Oceana counties have labor-intensive agriculture — the type that doesn’t primarily use mechanization for harvesting.